Why Should You Apply to the Utah State University Dietetic Internship?

 Equal Opportunity & Affirmative Action

-Utah State University is committed to providing equal educational and employment opportunity regardless of race, sex, color, religion, national origin, marital or parental status, physical or mental disability, veteran status or age.
+Utah State University (USU) is committed to providing equal educational and employment opportunity regardless of race, sex, color, religion, national origin, marital or parental status, physical or mental disability, veteran status or age.
 USU also has a policy prohibiting sexual harassment of students, faculty, and staff.
 Equal opportunity applies to all aspects of employment: recruiting, hiring, promoting, training, benefits, and salary.
 Equal educational opportunities include admission, access to course offerings, financial assistance, housing, and extracurricular activities.

 For additional information please refer to the Affirmative Action & Equal Opportunity Office at USU.